-After several advances and setbacks in this area, the government has decided to put an end to Golden Visas, as one of the measures included in the housing package presented this Thursday after the Council of Ministers.
-This measure, which puts an end to the granting of new "Golden Visa", is part of the pillar of the fight against money laundering.
+After several advances and setbacks in this area, the government has decided to put an end to Golden Visas, one of the measures included in the housing package presented this Thursday at the end of the Council of Ministers.
+This measure, which puts an end to the granting of new "Golden Visas", is part of the pillar of the fight against money laundering.

 The origins of the Golden Visa

-The Golden Visa program was created in response to the economic crisis of 2008, which significantly affected the Portuguese economy.
-The Portuguese authorities sought new sources of funding to revive the economy and identified foreign investors as an opportunity.
-Tax benefits and permanent resident status encouraged a large number of foreign investors to invest in Portuguese real estate, thus stimulating the economy.
+The Golden Visa program was created in response to the economic crisis of 2008, which severely affected the Portuguese economy.
+The Portuguese authorities were looking for new sources of funding to boost the economy, and identified foreign investors as an opportunity.
+Tax benefits and permanent resident status encouraged a large number of foreign investors to invest in Portuguese real estate, thereby stimulating the economy.

 Since its inception, the Golden Visa has become a very popular program for foreign investors.
-The program has been phenomenally successful, with over 7 billion euros of foreign investment in the country recorded since its inception.
-The Portuguese government recently decided to extend the program until 2022, as it continues to provide an important contribution to the national economy and encourages economic growth.
+The program has been a phenomenal success, with over 7 billion euros of foreign investment in the country recorded since its inception.
+The Portuguese government recently decided to extend the program until 2022, as it continues to make a significant contribution to the national economy and encourages economic growth.

 The negative points of the Golden Visa

-Although the program Golden Visa has brought many economic benefits to Portugal, it has also been associated with several misfortunes.
-One of the main problems is the rise in real estate prices, especially in major cities like Lisbon and Porto, where foreign investors have been buying property to meet the program's investment criteria.
+Although the program Golden Visa has brought many economic benefits to Portugal, it has also been associated with a number of misfortunes.
+One of the main problems is the rise in property prices, particularly in major cities such as Lisbon and Porto, where foreign investors have been buying up property to meet the program's investment criteria.

-This has led to an increase in real estate prices and has made it difficult for local residents to find housing, especially in tourist areas.
-In addition, it has also led to a rapid gentrification of historic neighborhoods, driving away local residents and distorting the authenticity of these areas.
+This has led to rising property prices and made it difficult for local residents to find housing, particularly in tourist areas.
+In addition, it has also led to the rapid gentrification of historic districts, driving away local residents and denaturing the authenticity of these neighborhoods.

 In addition, there have been growing concerns about the origin of the funds invested under the program.
-Critics say this has opened the door for illegal money, including money laundering, to enter the Portuguese financial system.
+Critics claim that this has opened the door to the entry of illegal capital, including money laundering, into the Portuguese financial system.

-In 2019, Portugal was placed on the European Union's blacklist for its alleged involvement in money laundering activities.
-Portuguese authorities have been criticized for not adequately monitoring the funds invested in the Golden Visa program.
+Portugal has been blacklisted by the European Union for 2019 for its alleged involvement in money-laundering activities.
+The Portuguese authorities have been criticized for not sufficiently controlling the funds invested in the Golden Visa program.

 In response to these concerns, the Portuguese government has taken steps to strengthen due diligence and transparency requirements for the program.
 Stricter rules have been put in place to ensure that the funds invested are legitimate and from verifiable sources.